hiroki-chen/picachv-proof/plan.md

 - [ ] Implement aggregation and DP on it.
   - [x] Implement aggregation expression generation.
   - [x] Implement the executor for aggretation.
+  - [ ] Find a good way to integrate DP into aggregation.

   Although aggregation is partly done, there are several points we need to take care about:
     * How to make sure aggregations won't overflow: e.g., doing sum on `Vec<i8>`.